Madko/install-linux-hp-elitebook-850-g5/README.md

 ### Sound mute button _LED_

-The shortcut button to mute sound is working fine but the LED on it doesn't switch on to indicate its state.
+The shortcut button to mute sound is working fine but the _LED_ on it doesn't switch on to indicate its state.

 To activate the _LED_, create a file to _/etc/modprobe.d/sound.conf_ with the following content :

     options snd-hda-intel model=mute-led-gpio

-Reboot the computer (or unload/reload module snd-hda-intel).
+Reboot the computer (or unload/reload module _snd-hda-intel_).

-## BIOS update
+## _BIOS_ update

-I rebooted the laptop and went into the BIOS.
-From there it was possible to download and install a newer version of the BIOS.
+I rebooted the laptop and went into the _BIOS_.
+From there it was possible to download and install a newer version of the _BIOS_.

-Actual version of the BIOS :
+Actual version of the _BIOS_ :

     Version: Q78 Ver.
 01.04.00
     Release Date: 09/12/2018

-An even newer version of the BIOS is available from the HP web page :
+An even newer version of the _BIOS_ is available from the HP web page :

     HP Firmware Pack (Q78) 01.04.00 Rev.A	16.5 MB	Oct 11, 2018